Letter 80

 15 January 1866

-My dear and darling Sasha and Leva!
+My dear and darling Sasha and Lyova!
 Knowing me well as you do, you are of course not angry with me because of my long silence.
 I shall therefore move on, without any apologies, to a brief synopsis of everything that I have experienced since I last wrote to you.
 In Petersburg I was living at Aunt Liza's, and a most unpleasant life it was too: one big factor contributing to this was my having constantly to see and even experience for myself the wretchedness of her financial situation.
 This would at times upset me very much.
 I visited your lot [1] more frequently than I did anyone else.
 I wrote my cantata, and those who were supposed to pass judgement upon it were very happy with it [2].
 In general, though, I suffered incredibly from depression and hatred for the human race.
 This disease of the spirit has at present, thanks to the change of place and my new impressions, abated somewhat, but it is still far from over.
 I don't know what to put it down to, though it is in any case certainly not the poor state of my finances, as some people supposed [3].
 In the first place, I have never been so indifferent to the golden calf as now; secondly, that is something which can be put right and it has never driven me to despair.
 It is with pleasure that I dream of the summer, which I hope to spend with you.
 I recently saw all of you with astonishing clarity in a dream, and, in particular, I could very distinctly hear the voice of my dear Tanyurka, about whom I cannot ever think without a surge of poignant affection.
-I am sometimes relentlessly pursued by the recollection of how she fell over in my room, and how she said to Leva, her voice faltering: "I've killed myself, Papochka!"
+I am sometimes relentlessly pursued by the recollection of how she fell over in my room, and how she said to Lyova, her voice faltering: "I've killed myself, Papochka!"
 In the summer I hope to hear her prattling in French.
 By the way, speaking of the summer, I keep picturing to myself that this one will be spent not at Kamenka, but on your own estate.
 I fervently, fervently wish this for your sake, as well as for mine.
 I don't have anything particular to tell you about my life in Moscow.
 I am going to teach a course in music theory here, and yesterday I examined those wishing to join this course.
 There are lots of young ladies, and some very pretty ones too.
 I am living at the Moscow Rubinstein's place: he is one of the nicest persons I have ever met.
 I like Moscow, but I doubt that I shall ever get used to it: I have taken root in Petersburg far too much for that to happen, and no matter how loathsome I have found the latter of late, still it is my native city.
 I'm sitting at home all the time and working.
 There are sometimes very sad moments, but where is one free of them anyway?
 I have already received two letters from the twins.
 They pine for me, but I hope that I shall get to see them at Shrove-tide and during Holy Week, and, besides, the summer isn't that far off.
 Write to me, Sanya, my dear, and tell me about your plans for buying an estate.

 My address is: Moscow, Mokhovaya [Street], Mrs. Voyeikovaya's house, N. G. Rubinstein's apartment.
 I kiss you both very warmly and also all my nieces.
 Give my warm regards to Nikolay Vasilyevich [4].
 Likewise to all the nannies, to Vassa Petrovna [5] to Fyodora Petrovna [6], to Sonya [7], to Vanya [8], to Andrey [9], and to all of Kamenka.